 This course builds upon IDP 770 and 772 by focusing on the intersections between race, gender and sexuality in international development agendas emphasizing the role of Deaf, DeafBlind and Hard of Hearing people and people with disabilities.
 Drawing on theoretical and practical cases, students will explore the ways that race, gender and sexuality shape individual and group identities including diverse practices, perspectives and creative development action.
 Through critical analysis of the course's core concepts, students will develop insight into the social issues faced by particular groups around the world, as well as the ways that others forms of categorization further impact social inequalities, such as: socioeconomic class, social hierarchies, disability, ethnicity, family structures and expectations, language and communication, and religion.

-Prerequisites: students taking IDP 773 must complete IDP 770 and IDP 771, or have the permission of the Program Director.
+Prerequisite: IDP 770 and IDP 771; or permission of the Program Director.

 IDP 774 - Program Development and Evaluation for Social Change (3)